Skip to content

 Temporary Military License Extensions

-Existing temporary licenses issued under AS 08.01.063 or AS 08.01.064 may be extended for an additional 180-day period.
+Existing military temporary licenses issued under AS 08.01.063 or AS 08.01.064 may be extended for an additional 180-day period.
 To avoid periods of unlicensed practice, extensions must be requested in advance and approved prior to the expiration of the original temporary license.
 Please allow up to three weeks for processing.

 Military Education, Training, Service Credit and Exemptions